Counting and Algorithmic Generalization with Transformers: Methodology

 \subsection{Layer normalization}

-Layer normalization (Appendix C) is motivated by the fact that it helps with convergence speed by smoothing out the gradients.
+Layer normalization (Appendix C) is motivated by the fact that it helps with training convergence by stabilizing gradients.
 However, in the name of smoothing out the gradients, we lose key information: absolute values.
 In other words, we lose information about quantities.
 This is in the same spirit as the softmax operation over the attention weights: the assumption is that only the relative numerical values across the various dimensions matter, not absolute quantities themselves.

-Thanks to the learned $\gamma$ and $\beta$ parameters, it is still possible to output unnormalized values, such as count quantities, for example.
+Thanks to the learned $\gamma$ and $\beta$ parameters in equation \ref{eq:layernorm} (Appendix C), it is still possible to output unnormalized values, such as count quantities, for example.
 That is, the normalized value of a dimension can be multiplied by an arbitrarily large coefficient $\gamma$ or added to an arbitrarily large bias $\beta$, resulting in any arbitrary value that does not need to be constrained between -1 and 1.

 Experiments \emph{LayerNorm-SA-Count}, \emph{LayerNorm-FF-Count}, \emph{LayerNorm-Identity} and \emph{No-LayerNorm-Identity} are all intended to empirically support, as well as better analyze, this phenomenon.
 In \emph{LayerNorm-SA-Count} and \emph{LayerNorm-FF-Count}, we use the same counting task as in the previous experiments.
 Starting from the modified Transformer model used in \emph{No-LayerNorm-Count}, we re-introduce the layer normalization operation in two steps.
 In \emph{LayerNorm-SA-Count}, we enable it at the level of the self-attention (SA) module, while keeping it disabled in the feed-forward (FF) network module.
 In \emph{LayerNorm-FF-Count}, we keep it disabled in the SA module, while re-enabling it in the FF network.